Arapongas: Museums

-The Museum of Art and History of Arapongas (MAHRA), located in a historic building, which housed from 1955 to 2010, the municipal administration, the Mahra tells the story of Arapongas through photos and documents that are part of a rich historical collection that is now accessible to the population.
-The museum will also be venue for major exhibitions by local artists and guests from other regions.
+The Museum of Art and History of Arapongas (MAHRA), located in a historic building, which housed from 1955 to 2010, the municipal administration, the MAHRA tells the story of Arapongas through photos and documents that are part of a rich historical collection that is now accessible to the population.
+The museum will also be a venue for major exhibitions by local artists and guests from other regions.